driftAbout/NBB_Tutorial/README.md

 # Node Beginner Book Tutorial

-This repo is for the code I wrote following the tutorialin the Node Beginner Book by Manuel Kiessling.
+This repo is for the code I wrote following the tutorial outlined in the Node Beginner Book by Manuel Kiessling.

   http://manuel.kiessling.net/